-Funding sources: NSF EPSCoR 2013, USDA 2014, 2016
+Funding sources: NSF EPSCoR 2013, 2018; USDA 2013, 2015; NSF 2017

-4) Method development on stable isotopes
+5) Method development on stable isotopes

 This research project investigates fundamental processes and phosphate oxygen isotope effects associated with major biogeochemical reactions in controlled and complex media and interfaces.
-The overall goal of this axis of the research is to develop phosphate oxygen isotope ratios as a biogeochemical tracer to understand relative roles of abiotic and biotically driven P cycling in different environments.
+The overall goal of this axis of the research is to develop phosphate oxygen isotope ratios as a biogeochemical tracer to understand the relative roles of abiotic and biotically driven P cycling in different environments.

 Funding sources: NSF EPSCoR 2013, USDA 2013, NSF 2017

-Publications: Stout et al. (GCA 2014), Jaisi and Blake (AA 2014), Jaisi et al. (book 2014; JAFC 2016; WR 2017), Blake et al. (AJS 2017), Sun et al. (SSSAJ 2017), (see publication website for the complete citation and links to the papers)
+Publications: Stout et al. (2014); Jaisi and Blake (2014); Jaisi et al. (2014, 2016, 2017); Blake et al. (2017), Sun et al. (2017, 2019); Moller et al. (2022) (see publication page for full citation and weblink)

 Collaborative research include PIs from UD and outside.
-Currently active collaborators include Albert Colman (U Chicago, IL), Sae-Jung Chen (Korean Basic Science Institute, S Korea), Todd Kana (U Maryland, MD), Wei Li (Nanjing U, China), Debora Rodrigues (U Houston, TX), Kaushlendra Singh (U West Virginia, WV), Delphis Levia (U Delaware, DE), Wei-Jun Cai (U Delaware, DE), Milko Jorquera (U Frontera, Chile), Avner Gross (U Jerusalem, Israel), Gulihan Ozbay (Delaware State U, DE), Nengwang Chen (Xiamen U, China), Xionghan Feng (Huazhong Ag U, China), Philips Casanova (Northeastern U, MA), Zhi-gang Chen (Xiamen U, China), David O’Connell (Trinity C, Ireland); Zhonggi He (USDA ARS), Sushil Adhikari (Auburn U, AL), Yujun Wang (CAS, China), Ruth Blake (Yale U, CT), Yu Wang (CAS, China), Samir Khanal (U Hawaii, HA), Yong Guan Zhu (CAS, China); Jason White (CT Ag Station, CT), Jonas Baltrusaitis (Lehigh U, PA), Michele Ifiasco (CNR, Italy), Rajan Ghimire (NM State U, NM), Eric Young (USDA-ARS), Ivana Miletto (U Piemonte Orientale, Italy), Mykola Nikolenko (Ukranian State U).
+Currently active collaborators out of UD include Albert Colman (U Chicago, IL), Sae-Jung Chen (Korean Basic Science Institute, S Korea), Todd Kana (U Maryland, MD), Wei Li (Nanjing U, China), Debora Rodrigues (U Houston, TX), Kaushlendra Singh (U West Virginia, WV), Milko Jorquera (U Frontera, Chile), Avner Gross (Ben Gurioun U, Israel), Gulihan Ozbay (Delaware State U, DE), Nengwang Chen (Xiamen U, China), Xionghan Feng (Huazhong Ag U, China), Philips Casanova (Northeastern U, MA), Zhi-gang Chen (Xiamen U, China), David O’Connell (Trinity C, Ireland); Zhonggi He (USDA ARS), Sushil Adhikari (Auburn U, AL), Yujun Wang (CAS, China), Ruth Blake (Yale U, CT), Yu Wang (CAS, China), Samir Khanal (U Hawaii, HA), Yong Guan Zhu (CAS, China); Jason White (CT Ag Station, CT), Jonas Baltrusaitis (Lehigh U, PA), Michele Ifiasco (CNR, Italy), Rajan Ghimire (NM State U, NM), Eric Young (USDA-ARS), Ivana Miletto (U Piemonte Orientale, Italy), Mykola Nikolenko (Ukranian State U).